 MT: What is unique about your business?

-HR: Our designs and approach to business is unique.
+HR: Our designs and approach to business are unique.
 Very few UK textile designers use traditional screen-printing techniques at scale in the UK or use a team of artisan craftspeople to make their products.

 Our choice of sustainable materials, particularly linen and bamboo, together with our stainable, ethical approach to supporting local employment make us stand out.